redcurry/practical-vim/README.md

 which may not be desired when the text to act on is longer or shorter than the original.
 Instead, use an equivalent command in Normal mode.

+Replace every character in the selection (in any visual mode) with `r<char>` where `<char>` is the new character.

+In block-wise Visual mode, use `c` to change the topmost selected word and automatically change all selected words below.

 Note: Use `https://github.com/tomtom/tcomment_vim` to add comment operation to vim.